 The Regional Smoking Vehicle Program was developed so residents may anonymously report vehicles emitting excessive exhaust.
 Owners of reported vehicles receive a letter documenting the report and information about repair or replacement assistance that may be available.

 + Car Care Clinics

-Local repair facilities partner with the North Central Texas Council of Governments each year to host free Car Care Clinics throughout the Dallas-Fort Worth region in June.
+Local repair facilities partner with the North Central Texas Council of Governments each year to host free Car Care Clinics throughout the Dallas-Fort Worth region.
 These clinics provide drivers with an opportunity to talk to a certified technician about their vehicles without any obligation to get their car serviced.